 The Governance, Remuneration & Nomination Committee assesses the qualifications of the proposed new director against the Board skills matrix and applies a range of criteria including experience, professional skills, personal qualities, the potential for the candidate's skills to augment the existing Board and the candidate's availability to commit to the Board's activities.
 Paladin also conducts appropriate background checks prior to the appointment of a new director and arranges formal meetings between the new director, current Board members and senior management.
-All directors are appointed under an engagement letter which details the terms of their appointment.
+All directors are appointed under an engagement letter which details the terms of their appointment, which is consistent with the processes in Paladin's Constitution, the Corporations Act and the ASX Listing Rules.

-5.2 Induction of New Non-Executive Directors and Ongoing Director Development
+7.3 Induction of New Non-Executive Directors and Ongoing Director Development